the-technat/the-technat/content/posts/remote-coding.md

 ## Remove Coding?

-If you stumbeled over this post, you probably already know solutions like [Gitpod](https://www.gitpod.io/), [Github Codespaces](https://github.com/features/codespaces) or [Coder](https://coder.com/) to quickly spin up a development environments on the go.
+If you stumbeled over this post, you probably already know solutions like [Gitpod](https://www.gitpod.io/), [Github Codespaces](https://github.com/features/codespaces) or [Coder](https://coder.com/) to quickly spin up a development environment on the go.

 While they are great and I've tried some of them as well, I like to have my own server for that.
-Mainly because it's more cost-effective and gives you more performance for less cost.
+Mainly because it's more controlable and gives you more performance for less cost.

-So this post documents how my server is setup for remote coding usage.
+So this post documents how I setup a server for remote coding usage.

 ## The server